lighthouse-labs/iOSSwiftWorkshop/Readme.md

 ![pick_storyboard](Images/download_zip.png)

+- UnZip the folder
-UnZip the folder, usually by double-clicking and open up the "iOSSwiftWorkshop.xcworkspace" file.
+- Then double-click and open up the "iOSSwiftWorkshop.xcworkspace" file.

 Go to Part1-Playground.playground